celo-org/docs/docs/protocol/pos/epoch-rewards-community-fund.md

 - The Community Fund is the default destination for slashed assets.

 - The Community Fund also receives the 'base' portion of [transaction fees](/protocol/transaction/gas-pricing).

-## Bolstering the Reserve

-The rewards to the Community Fund are automatically redirected to the on-chain reserve during times in which the reserve ratio (the ratio of aggregate reserve value of on-chain CELO and the off-chain reserve of crypto-assets over stablecoin market capitalization) is below a cutoff value.
-This cutoff reduces from two to one over the first of 25 years in a linear fashion and remains at one afterwards.